ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-taps-transport-security.md

 - Since ESP is below transport protocols, it does not have any dependencies on the transports themselves, other than on UDP or TCP for NAT traversal.

+## WireGuard

+WireGuard is a layer 3 protocol designed to complement or replace IPsec {{WireGuard}}.
+Unlike most transport security protocols, which rely on PKI for peer authentication, WireGuard authenticates peers using pre-shared public keys delivered out-of-band, each of which is bound to one or more IP addresses.
+Moreover, as a protocol suited for VPNs, WireGuard offers no extensibility, negotiation, or cryptographic agility.

+### Protocol description

+WireGuard is a simple VPN protocol that binds a pre-shared public key to one or more IP addresses.
+Users configure WireGuard by associating peer public keys with IP addresses.
+These mappings are stored in a CryptoKey Routing Table.
+(See Section 2 of {{WireGuard}}
+for more details and sample configurations.)
+These keys are used upon WireGuard packet transmission and reception.
+For example, upon receipt of a Handshake Initiation message, receivers use the static public key in their CryptoKey routing table to perform necessary cryptographic computations.

+WireGuard builds on Noise {{Noise}} for 1-RTT key exchange with identity hiding.
+The handshake hides peer identities as per the SIGMA construction {{SIGMA}}.
+As a consequence of using Noise, WireGuard comes with a fixed set of cryptographic algorithms:

+- x25519 {{Curve25519}} and HKDF {{RFC5869}} for ECDH and key derivation.
+- ChaCha20+Poly1305 {{RFC7539}} for packet authenticated encryption.
+- BLAKE2s {{BLAKE2}} for hashing.

+There is no cryptographic agility.
+If weaknesses are found in any of these algorithms, new message types using new algorithms must be introduced.

+WireGuard is designed to be entirely stateless, modulo the CryptoKey routing table, which has size linear with the number of trusted peers.
+If a WireGuard receiver is under heavy load and cannot process a packet, e.g., cannot spare CPU cycles for point multiplication, it can reply with a cookie similar to DTLS and IKEv2.

+### Protocol features

+- Optional PSK-based session creation.
+- Mutual client and server authentication.
+- Stateful, timestamp-based replay prevention.
+- Cookie-based DoS mitigation similar to DTLS and IKEv2.

+### Protocol dependencies

+- Datagram transport.
+- Out-of-band key distribution and management.

 # Common Transport Security Features

 There exists a common set of features shared across the transport protocols surveyed in this document.